anders617/tendiestime/README.md

 # Michigan Tendies

-A website to help michigan students find where their favorite food is being served http://tendiesti.me.
+A website to help michigan students find where their favorite food is being served currently live @ [tendiesti.me](https://tendiesti.me).

 ## Development